Bakes1025/Project-0/README.md

 4 - delete their user account from the service
 5 - logout from the service for the time being
 ------------------------------------------------
 1 - When opening a new account, the user must provide their login information.
-Upon creation of the account they will
-    be provided with their account and routing numbers.
+Upon creation of the account they will be provided with their account and routing numbers.
-2 - If the user would like to close one of their accounts, they will need to provide their account and routing numbers,
-    since multiple accounts are able to be open at once.
+2 - If the user would like to close one of their accounts, they will need to provide their account and routing numbers, since multiple accounts are able to be open at once.
-3 - In order to deposit into their account, the user must provide the account's account/routing number, along with the (proper)
-    amount they would wish to deposit.
+3 - In order to deposit into their account, the user must provide the account's account/routing number, along with the (proper) amount they would wish to deposit.
 After doing so they will be told their new balance and returned to the home page.
 4 - For users to delete their account from the service, this requires them to enter their login information.
-    CAUTION: Users deleting their accounts will have ALL information from EACH of their accounts LOST 5 - Clicking the logout button returns the user to the landing page and will require them to re-enter their login credentials to access their account again.
+CAUTION: Users deleting their accounts will have ALL information from EACH of their accounts LOST
+5 - Clicking the logout button returns the user to the landing page and will require them to re-enter their login credentials toaccess their account again.